The Blue Screen of Death: Causes and How to Fix It

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 The blue screen of death (BSOD) sounds ominous, and it sort of is.
-The BSOD appears when your PC has a system failure.
-It doesn't mean that death is looming for your computer though.
+It appears when your PC has a system failure, but it doesn't mean that death is looming for your computer.

-There are a few causes for the BSOD, but there are also plenty of options to fix the issue and get your computer running smoothly again.
-Sometimes it can be as easy as choosing one of the best antivirus programs for Windows and running a virus scan.
-Let's dive into finding the cause of the BSOD and what you can do to resolve it.
+There are a few causes of the BSOD, but there are also plenty of options to fix the issue and get your computer running smoothly again.
+Sometimes, it can be as easy as choosing one of the best antivirus programs for Windows and running a virus scan.
+Let's explore the causes of the BSOD and what you can do to resolve it.

 In this article

-What does the blue screen of death (BSOD) mean?
+What is the blue screen of death (BSOD)?

 How do I fix the blue screen of death?